whipowill/wow-addon-noshift/README.md

 ## History

 This addon began as a fork of [DruidMacroHelper](https://github.com/ForsakenNGS/DruidMacroHelper) and became my own complete overhaul.
 My version does far less and does it far better inasmuch as I have removed all the laggy logic operations.
-This original addon was totally unviable on WOTLK 3.3.5.
+DMH was totally unviable on WOTLK 3.3.5.